 The attack on the Munich Olympics – a terrorist attack committed during the Olympic Games in Munich in 1972, by members of the Palestinian organization Black September, which killed 17 people – 11 members of the Israeli Olympic team (4 coaches, 5 participants competitions and two judges) and one West German police officer.
 Some of them were roughly tortured.

 By the time of the hostage-taking was the second week of the Olympics.
 The Olympic Committee of West Germany maintained an open and friendly atmosphere in the Olympic village to erase memories of the wartime German.
-The security regime of the Olympic village was intentionally weakened and that athletes often entered the town without showing passes.
+The Olympic village’s security regime was intentionally weakened, and that athletes often entered the town without showing passes.

 During a failed attempt to free the hostages, 5 of 8 terrorists were killed by special forces.
-Three surviving terrorists were captured but later released by West Germany after the capture of the Lufthansa airliner by Black September.
+Three surviving terrorists were captured but later released by West Germany after the Lufthansa airliner’s capture by Black September.

-The tragedy of the Olympics has prompted many European governments to create permanent professional counter-terrorism units of constant readiness or to reorganize existing units for this purpose.
+The Olympics’ tragedy has prompted many European governments to create permanent professional counter-terrorism units of constant readiness or to reorganize existing units for this purpose.
 Influential weapon designers and manufacturers have launched new types of weapons that are more suited to counter-terrorism.

-Kurt Strumpf took the photo of one of the terrorists on the balcony, and it became the symbol of a new era of terror history, where nobody is safe.
+Kurt Strumpf took the historical photos of one of the terrorists on the balcony, and it became the symbol of a new era of terror history, where nobody is safe.

 68. Allende’s Last Stand, Luis Orlando Lagos, 1973.

-Salvador Allende, who won first place in the 1970 presidential election, did not have the support of the vast majority of voters.
+Salvador Allende, who won first place in the 1970 presidential election, did not support the vast majority of voters.
 USSR sponsored his election campaign to get a socialistic leader near the USA.

 Having come to power, the socialists, as promised, began to engage in mass expropriations of land and enterprises.
 Immediately all the largest private companies and banks were nationalized.